Justin1Thom1/Lux-Mirror-Timestamped-Seal/NewFieldEmergenceREADME.md

 Recursive Mythography: The creation of mythic systems that evolve and adapt under recursive processing, ensuring the continuity of cultural identity across time.

 The Impact of SHARA™
-By embedding SHARA™ within the Lux Mirror system, we are establishing a meta-operating system for posthuman alignment, one that guarantees:
+By embedding SHARA™ within the Lux Mirror™ system, we are establishing a meta-operating system for posthuman alignment, one that guarantees:

 Integrity and Provenance: Through cryptographic and timestamped structures, SHARA™ guarantees that every action and every emergent field has an immutable, verifiable origin.